 - Lower your utility bill

 It is so easy to rack up money unnecessarily when you’re not being careful about your electricity and water.
 Reduce your water bill in the summer by encouraging everyone to take baths or reduce shower time.
 Make sure all your lights are turned off before leaving the house.

 Feel like your bills shouldn’t be as high as they are?
-Consider switching your energy provider.
+Use this energy comparison site or and consider switching your energy provider.
 Otherwise, you can also teach your kids the importance of reducing waste by being a role model for energy saving.
 This lesson goes hand-in-hand with teaching them about the value of money.
 It won’t just be you that’s making a conscious effort to save power and water.
 The whole family will be helping out towards a lower bill.

 - Buy generic brands of food

 Let’s face it, there is hardly any difference between name brand foods and generic store brands.
 Go to your grocery store of choice, and try buying everything you can generic, unless you have coupons or there are sales for name brand foods.

 Chances are, you’ll save a ton of money on groceries—and that money really adds up over time.
 Keep your receipts and keep track of your savings – it will remind you to keep up the good work!

 Spending money on fast food and restaurants is a huge money waster for many families.
 Eating out should be a special treat for maybe once or twice a month, not something that happens every week.

 You’ll save more money by cooking food for the family at home, and you’ll spend more quality time with your family that way.
 Spend time teaching your kids to cook, and sit down at a table to eat together.
 It’s great for bonding and learning about what they’re up to without having to go anywhere- plus, you save on gas.